NYS Continuing Education Requirements

 NYSAR offers fair housing training through the classroom course GRI-5 Buyers as well as many online options.

 NYSAR also offers the following classroom courses which provide two hours of agency training:

 Exemption; New York State continuing education requirements, including fair housing and agency training, do not apply to any practicing real estate broker who was licensed for at least 15 consecutive years prior to July 1, 2008.

 National Association of REALTORS (NAR) Code of Ethics Requirement

-Between January 1, 2013 to December 31, 2016, all REALTORS must complete 2.5 hours of Code of Ethics training.
-The training helps REALTORS identify ethical issues and understand the process of enforcing such a code.
+Between January 1, 2013 and December 31, 2016, all REALTORS must complete at least 2.5 hours of Code of Ethics training which meets NAR’s learning objectives.
+Beginning January 1, 2017, all REALTORS must complete such training every two years.

-REALTORS who have completed Code of Ethics training as a requirement of membership in another association are not required to complete additional ethics training until the next four year cycle.
-Failure to complete the required periodic ethics training shall be considered a violation of a membership duty for which REALTOR membership shall be suspended until such time as the required training is completed.
+Failure to complete the NAR-required Code of Ethics training shall be considered a violation of a membership duty for which REALTOR membership shall be suspended until such time as the required training is completed.